 What is a medical courier?

-To find a reliable medical courier company near you, look for services that offer HIPAA compliance, real-time tracking, and coverage in your city or region.
+To find a medical courier company near you, look for services that offer HIPAA compliance, real-time tracking, and coverage in your city or region.
 Platforms like Airpals operate in 100+ U.S. cities, making it easy to find a vetted courier solution wherever you are.

 What makes medical courier services different from regular delivery services?